 My gratitude list includes my family, my friends, my fur babies, riding horses, seeing musicals, travel, singing in the car, and playing outside.

 I am also a proud Houstonian and 6th generation Texan.
 My hometown’s rally of support for our neighbors in Louisiana following Hurricane Katrina is what inspired me to become a social worker; and this all came full-circle in 2017 when Hurricane Harvey ravaged through my beloved city.
 I worked with Angela Blanchard to lead mental health first aid efforts in the BakerRipley shelter at NRG Center.
 In tamer weather, I volunteer with Pride Houston and Woman Within International.
 I am also a member of Houston Eating Disorders Specialists, the National Association of Social Workers, and the Association for Size Diversity and Health.

 I earned my Master of Social Work degree from the University of Houston Graduate College of Social Work, where I studied under shame and vulnerability expert Brené Brown, PhD, LMSW.
 Shortly after graduating, I became certified in Dr. Brown's Daring Way™ method.
 I am also trained in Trauma-Focused Equine Assisted Psychotherapy and was one of the first practitioners to use Equine Assisted Psychotherapy to facilitate Dr. Brown's work.
 Additionally, I have completed training in EMDR, an evidence-based treatment for trauma.
 I am also a Health At Every Size™ practitioner.

 I have worked as a therapist with adults and adolescents with eating disorders, depression, anxiety, trauma, and co-occurring chronic illness, particularly diabetes, at all levels of care- from private practice to residential treatment.
-I am currently Clinical Director at Center for Discovery, a nationally recognized leader in the treatment of eating disorders.
+I served as opening Clinical Director of an eating disorder treatment center for four years before going into full-time private practice,

 People are at their best when they feel connection and belonging; and therapy is no exception.
 This is why my work, regardless of the specific approach, is rooted in truly, deeply seeing people and understanding them with compassion.